futapi/fut/README.rst

 To avoid getting ban take a look at our little discussion/guide thread: https://github.com/oczkers/fut/issues/259

+Generally speaking, you should send no more than 500 requests per hour and 5000 requests per day.
+Be somewhat human.
+If you encounter a captcha, try to answer/solve it as soon as possible.

 Somehow i've sent card to full tradepile and it disappeared
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^